facundoolano/rpg-cli/README.md

 ## Troubleshooting

 * The release binary for macOS [is not signed](https://github.com/facundoolano/rpg-cli/issues/27).
 To open it for the first time, right click on the binary and select "Open" from the menu.

+## Feedback appreciated!

+If you find any issue, have features ideas, gameplay suggestions or example shell scripts, feel free to [file an issue](https://github.com/facundoolano/rpg-cli/issues/new) to start a conversation.